ryanmcdermott/code-review-tips/README.md

     return lines.map(line => <Ingredient ingredient={line} />);
   };

-  // What about when this rejected because of an error?
+  // What about when this is rejected because of an error?
 What do we return? return readFile('./ingredients.txt').then(onFulfilled);
 }
 ```